 Jesus Teaches in Parables

-1That same day Jesus went out of the house and was sitting beside the sea [of Galilee].
-2But such large crowds gathered around Him that He got into a boat and sat there [positioning Himself as a teacher], while the whole crowd stood on the shore.
+1That day Jesus went out of the house and was sitting by the sea.
+2And large crowds gathered to Him, so He got into a boat and sat down, and the whole crowd was standing on the beach.

-10Then the disciples came to Him and asked, “Why do You speak to the crowds in parables?”
-11Jesus replied to them, “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.
-12For whoever has [spiritual wisdom because he is receptive to God’s word], to him more will be given, and he will be richly and abundantly supplied; but whoever does not have [spiritual wisdom because he has devalued God’s word], even what he has will be taken away from him.
-13This is the reason I speak to the crowds in parables: because while [having the power of] seeing they do not see, and while [having the power of] hearing they do not hear, nor do they understand and grasp [spiritual things].
-14In them the prophecy of Isaiah is being fulfilled, which says,
+10And the disciples came and said to Him, “Why do You speak to them in parables?”
+11Jesus answered them, “To you it has been granted to know the mysteries of the kingdom of heaven, but to them it has not been granted.
+12For whoever has, to him more shall be given, and he will have an abundance; but whoever does not have, even what he has shall be taken away from him.
+13Therefore I speak to them in parables; because while seeing they do not see, and while hearing they do not hear, nor do they understand.
+14In their case the prophecy of Isaiah is being fulfilled, which says,

-‘You will hear and keep on hearing, but never understand;
+‘You will keep on hearing, but will not understand;